adaksuman/genapp/README.md

 - While running an application

 genapp will print errors in the shell during the `deploy` command.
-You can also look in `.genapp/setup_status` directory for details on a failed installation.
+You can also look in `.genapp/setup_status/` for details on a failed installation.

 You'll see errors directly in the system console when calling `.genapp/control/start`.